What is Fentanyl?

 Tolerance and Dependence

 Medical professionals still consider opioids to be the most potent and effective drugs available to treat pain.
 They naturally bind to the mu-opioid receptors throughout the brain, and spinal cord and are responsible for reducing or inhibiting pain symptoms.
 The abuse of opioid drugs causes euphoria in an area of the brain known as the nucleus accumbens.
 This euphoria becomes repeatedly craved by the user and often the reason for developing a dangerous and compulsive drug use.

-Physical tolerance to the drug quickly develops because of a continued use pattern that decreases the drug effects’ response and the duration of its action.
+Physical tolerance to the drug quickly develops because of a continued use pattern that decreases the drug effects’ response and its action duration.
 As a result, the patient begins to need higher doses to achieve the same original effect.
 This repeated pattern often results in a combination of physical and emotional negative consequences.
 With the limitation or prevention of access to the drug, the emergence of panic, anxiety, and irritability becomes prevalent.
 At this point, one will notice signs of dependence and addiction.
 After realizing that dependence and addiction are present, the next step is to identify the most effective drug treatment available.

 Fentanyl deaths affect all parts of our society.
 Rolling Stone Magazine discusses how this drug was responsible for the death of Prince and Tom Petty.

 Fentanyl Addiction Treatment

 Withdrawal without adequate medically-assisted detoxification is very uncomfortable and can also be potentially dangerous for the patient.
 Inpatient medical monitoring during detoxification is essential to minimize the risks of relapse and possibly a fatal overdose.
 People with a history of opioid dependence may additionally be dealing with different known and unknown health issues.
 This warrants the consideration of close medical supervision and an individualized treatment plan.